cohesity/cohesity-appspec/sampleapp/README.md

 ```
 We use the above variables in various use cases to initialize and make call to  App server.

+## Packaging the App
+Please refer to [this](README-Container.md) section to containerize this
+application.

 ## Using App & Management SDK
 The Sample App uses
 Cohesity provides [App](https://github.com/cohesity/app-sdk-go)